exydos222/Quaver-Botnet/README.md

-Old project, useful info on how Quaver's servers connect and handle packets with the client.
+Old project, contains useful info on how Quaver's servers connect and handle packets with the client.